BlaireLeone/bulma-clean-theme/resume-cv-page.md

 ------

 #### **Editing**  •  *Journal of Media Literacy Education* • *Remote*

-SEPTEMBER 2021 - PRESENT
+SEPTEMBER 2021 - MAY 2022

-I work remotely  with the *Journal of Media Literacy Education* to ensure consistency with journal style guides, insert citations, update the website, and collaborate with authors to adjust discrepancies.
+I worked remotely with the *Journal of Media Literacy Education* to ensure consistency with journal style guides, insert citations, update the website, and collaborate with authors to adjust discrepancies.

 #### **Beach Clean-ups**  •  *Save Our Shores* • *Santa Cruz, CA*